TANF Coordinator ELRC 18

 DIVISION: Early Learning Resource Center (ELRC) 18

 The TANF Coordinator maintains strong collaboration systems and protocol with County Assistance Offices (CAOs) to effectively serve the child care needs of families receiving Temporary Assistance for Needy Families (TANF) and other low-income families in Philadelphia.
-This position is responsible for establishing regular proactive communication and cross-agency workflow between these agencies to ensure families receive timely and client-centered help locating care and resolving eligibility and payment issues.
-The TANF Coordinator supervises a team of TANF Specialists and collaborates closely across the Family Services team to confirm adherence to established timelines of intake eligibility and referral and to deploy a specialized approach for priority clients.
-This position is supervised by the Family Services Manager and primarily operates out of the Early Learning Resource Center office.
+This position is responsible for establishing regular proactive communication and cross-agency workflow between these agencies to ensure families receive timely client-centred help locating care and resolving eligibility and payment issues.
+The TANF Coordinator supervises a team of TANF Specialists and collaborates closely across the Family Services team to ensure adherence to established timelines for intake eligibility and referral and to deploy a specialised approach for priority clients.
+The Family Services Manager supervises this position and primarily operates out of the Early Learning Resource Centre office.

 RESPONSIBILITIES:

-- Establish processes to support timely and supportive family navigation of intake procedures in transitioning to ELRC services including obtaining necessary documentation without family burden and monitor adherence to the process.
+• Establish processes to support timely supportive family navigation of intake procedures during transitions to ELRC services including obtaining necessary documentation without burdening families and monitor adherence to these processes.

-- Ensure the team is attentive to CCW regulation for all priority groups including but not limited to TANF Former TANF Families Experiencing Homelessness and Team Parents and the approach to family intake demonstrates knowledge of such regulations.
+• Ensure the team is attentive to CCW regulations for all priority groups including but not limited to TANF Former TANF Families Experiencing Homelessness and Team Parents and that the approach to family intake demonstrates knowledge of such regulations.

-- Ensure TANF Specialists maintain complete files through regular monitoring and reporting and files reflect adherence to correct CCW regulations regarding intake eligibility care hours and payment rate calculation.
+• Ensure TANF Specialists maintain complete files through regular monitoring and reporting and that these files reflect adherence to the correct CCW regulations regarding intake eligibility care hours and payment rate calculation.

-- Evaluate TANF Specialist staff after the 6-month initial review period and on an annual basis to build the integrity of processes addressing job performance when necessary.
+• Evaluate TANF Specialist staff after a 6-month initial review period and on an annual basis to build the integrity of processes addressing job performance when necessary.

-- Responsible for working collaboratively with other department Coordinators and the Family Services Manager to promote client-centered services and participation of families in all ELRC services and in access to meaningful community resources.
+• Responsible for working collaboratively with other department Coordinators and the Family Services Manager to promote client-centred services and participation of families in all ELRC services and in access to meaningful community resources.

 SKILLS:

-- Ability to plan organize analyze and function independently.
+• Ability to plan organise analyse and function independently.

-- Ability to develop and maintain effective working relationships with stakeholders; ability to display professional behavior when interacting.
+• Ability to develop and maintain effective working relationships with stakeholders; ability to display professional behaviour when interacting.

-- Ability to maintain accurate records analyze data and prepare reports.
+• Ability to maintain accurate records analyse data and prepare reports.

 EXPERIENCE:

-- Three years work experience in early care and education and/or school-age programs or human services which involved some collaborative inter-agency work.
+• Three years work experience preferably in early care and education and/or school-age programs or human services which involved some collaborative inter-agency work.

 PHMC is an Equal Opportunity and E-Verify Employer.